owings1/node-po-extractor/README.md

 ## Features

 - Support mutliple markers, e.g. `'__'` and `'i18n'`.
+- Generate extracted comments.
-- Generate file reference comments.
-Advanced comment options.
+- Generate file reference comments with advanced options.
 - Two merge modes, `patch` (default), which does not remove messages missing from the extraction, or `replace` which does.
 - Do not overwrite files with uncommitted git changes.